Why Cybersecurity Governance Matters to Your Organization

 Standardize Processes

-As you’ve added new technologies and capabilities to your systems, team members in different areas have likely adapted to the changes in different ways.
+As you’ve added new technologies and capabilities to your systems, team members in different areas likely adapted to the changes differently.
 By standardizing procedures across your organization, you reduce the risk of error or oversight and make it easier for those responsible for security to manage your organization.
 Make sure there’s a transparent, widely communicated process for adding or changing:

-Standardization makes it easier to maintain security by eliminating the need to monitor, troubleshoot, and protect a patchwork of different devices and solutions.
+Standardization makes security maintenance easier by eliminating the need to monitor, troubleshoot, and protect a patchwork of different devices and solutions.

 Lead From the Top

-The only way your cybersecurity governance program will succeed is with buy-in from top-level leadership.
-If your executive level isn’t engaged from the beginning (and kept that way), your efforts will fail.
+Your cybersecurity governance program will only succeed with buy-in from top-level leadership.
+Your efforts will fail if your executive level isn’t engaged from the beginning (and kept that way).
 Ensure that your governance plan:

 Empower Enforcement